11outof11 - A Blog For Business Owners Looking To Grow

 • The competition for keywords during the auction process is also an influencer.

-• The average, most expensive keywords in Google Ads and Bing Ads cost $50 or more per click.
+• The most expensive keywords in Google Ads and Bing Ads cost $50 or more per click.
 These are generally highly competitive keywords in industries that have high customer lifetime values, like law and insurance.

 LinkedIn Ads Cost